 Stress testing is a method of determining the effect of various hypothetical stress scenarios.
-We use stress testing to examine risks of specific portfolios, as well as the potential impact of our significant risk exposures.
-We use a variety of stress testing techniques to calculate the potential loss from a wide range of market moves on our portfolios, including firmwide stress tests, sensitivity analysis and scenario analysis.
+The firm uses stress testing to examine risks of specific portfolios, as well as the potential impact of significant risk exposures.
+The firm uses a variety of stress testing techniques to calculate the potential loss from a wide range of market moves on its portfolios, including firmwide stress tests, sensitivity analysis and scenario analysis.

-For a detailed description of our stress testing practices, see "Risk Management - Market Risk Management - Risk Measures - Stress Testing" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Quarterly Report on Form 10-Q.
+See "Risk Management - Market Risk Management - Risk Measures - Stress Testing" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the Quarterly Report on Form 10-Q for a detailed description of the firm's stress testing practices.